dariusgatsby/aws-web-fed-project/README.md

 The goal behind this project was to work with Amazon Cognito and see how it can intergrate with other IdP's, in this case the Google API.
-I wanted to see how Cognitio could be used as a scalable way to provide authentication.
+I wanted to see how Cognitio could be used as a scalable way to provide authentication and how permissions can scale securly in an enviroment with such high variablity.